Walker Stapleton: Career

 Stapleton began his private sector career in 1997 at Hambrecht & Quist as an investment banker.
 Two years later, he became Director of Business Development for Live365.
-He subsequently served as CEO and CFO of various private and publicly traded companies, until assuming office as Colorado Treasurer in 2011.
+He subsequently was CEO and CFO of various private and publicly traded companies, until assuming office as Colorado Treasurer in 2011.

 In early 2018, Stapleton, then running for governor of Colorado, was accused by fellow candidate Steve Barlock of paying off the History Colorado Center to remove mention of the family's ties with the white supremacy movement and the beginnings of the Ku Klux Klan in America from their exhibitions.

 Stapleton was a 2014 Aspen Institute Rodel Fellow.
 In January 2022 Governor Jared Polis appointed Stapleton to the state's Economic Development Commission.